 “As we went into the 2010 season, around January, we were speaking to our main point of contact, Dominic Jordan, and he told us, ‘Look, we’re having issues, we will do everything we can, but just a heads up things aren't going well.’
 It was around the same time that my family took the hit too.”

-On January 26th 2010, Crystal Palace were placed into administration, with all the club’s assets stripped bare, including Baltimore.
-The great fire sale began; first Victor Moses was sold to Wigan Athletic, then manager Neil Warnock was sanctioned to leave for Queens Park Rangers.
+On January 26th 2010, Crystal Palace was placed into administration, with all the club’s assets stripped bare, including Baltimore.
+The great fire sale began; first, Victor Moses was sold to Wigan Athletic, then manager Neil Warnock was sanctioned to leave for Queens Park Rangers.